 The existing conditions analysis found that the study area has a diversity of commercial, institutional and residential uses within its boundaries.
-These include the office headquarters of three national/international companies: Marriott Vacations Worldwide, SeaWorld Parks and Entertainment, and Wyndham Destinations.
-Long thought as only a job center, International Drive is also home to 26,546 residents housed in 11,730 housing units.
+These include the office headquarters of three national/international companies: SeaWorld Parks and Entertainment, and Travel + Leisure.
+Long thought as only a job center, International Drive is also home to 27,577 residents housed in 13,344 housing units.
 Finally, about 20% of the resort area's land is still vacant.

 Most, of International Drive's economic activity is the result of visitors coming to the area.
-This study estimates that 7.7 million people visited the study area in 2020 based on regional visitation and hotel occupancy data.
-Most of these visitors stayed overnight (62%) and the vast majority of them came for leisure purposes.
+This study estimates that 12.9 million people visited the study area in 2021 based on regional visitation and hotel occupancy data.
+Most of these visitors stayed overnight (64%) and the vast majority of them came for leisure purposes.

-International Drive visitors spent about \$2.95 billion on transportation, lodging, food, entertainment and shopping in 2020.
+International Drive visitors spent about \$5.57 billion on transportation, lodging, food, entertainment and shopping in 2021.
 This visitor spending has an economic ripple effect on both Orange County and Metro Orlando's economy.

-This positive economic impact will continue as there are more than 67 new projects scheduled to be completed within the next five years.
+This positive economic impact will continue as there are 57 new projects scheduled to be completed within the next five years.
 They represent almost \$1.2 billion in new investment coming to Orange County.

 Construction costs were used to determine the economic impact of these projects to the county and regional economies.
-According to REMI, these new development projects will add more than 2,700 jobs in Orange County.
-They will also generate about \$328.2 million in sales and \$149 million in personal income.
+According to REMI, these new development projects will add more than 3,100 jobs in Orange County.
+They will also generate about \$390.6 million in sales and \$194.2 million in personal income.